In 1924, the New York World ran a first-hand account of a young woman sacrificed to a carnivorous plant that resembled an oversized pineapple.

 But since this is not the case, I cannot feel too optimistic about the seeming lack of belief in trees, vines, and flowers that kill people, or at least dogs and monkeys.
 A few paragraphs back, I outlined some of the scientific reasons a man-devouring shrub was very unlikely.
 But cases just as strong are made against Bigfoot, so why are persons pursuing a bipedal ape, but not a bush that could devour it?
 Why are those who are fascinated by the notion of a living plesiosaur inclined to show little interest in real-life Audrey II?
 I think there are four reasons.

 First, for the cryptozoology enthusiast, the thrill is the chase.
 With a man-eating plant, one could find it, but it wouldn’t be able to get away, so the chase is over.
 And since it’s stationary, it probably couldn’t even said to have been captured.
-Asserting that a sustainable population of lumbering giant apes has also managed impregnable stealth is rather silly, but at least the beasts have locomotion that would make it possible for them to get away and hide.
+Asserting there is a sustainable population of lumbering giant apes has also managed impregnable stealth is rather silly, but at least the beasts have locomotion that would make it possible for them to get away and hide.
 But a pernicious plant isn’t going anywhere.

 A second reason the interest is so low is because cryptobotany is missing the out-of-focus photos, the videos shot through thick brush, and the contemporary anecdotes that populate cryptozoological circles.
 An alleged Bigfoot photo can be scoured for clues as to how its hair would have evolved, to estimate its height, or to proclaim it as proof it eats twigs and berries.
 But cryptobotancial images are limited to artist renderings that sometimes feature its shrieking human lunch.
 They are not purported to be the genuine article so there are no clues to search for, no reason to try and deduct what type of plant it might be or how it digests humans.